bucketeer-io/bucketeer-docs/docs/bucketeer-docs.md

 ### Rolling Out Releases

 Effortlessly roll out new features to a subset of users, such as a dedicated beta tester group, and gather valuable feedback and bug reports from real-world usage scenarios.
 This allows you to refine and optimize features based on user experiences before launching them to a broader audience.

+Learn how to create [roll out releases](./feature-flags/creating-feature-flags/targeting#rollout-percentage) on Bucketeer.

 ### Trunk Base Development